dapr/community/technical-and-steering-committee-charter.md

 Proposals and amendments to the charter are available for at least a period of one week for comments and questions before a vote will occur.

-## Authority, Facilitation, and Decision Making in Dapr
+## Authority, facilitation and decision

 Ideally most decisions are made at the lowest possible level within the
 project: with repo maintainers.
 When this is not possible for